BobbaMilkTea/OdinMS-In-Rust/README.md

 Unlike C++, however, Rust
 - is not strictly OOP, but has OOP-like features
 - enforces mutability, locks and ownership to ensure multithreading safety
-- separates null and non-null types to avoid mistreatment of pointers
+- separates null and non-null types to avoid mistreatment of variables
-- checks for ownership access to manage memory without resorting to garbage collection
+- checks for ownership to manage memory without resorting to garbage collection
 - assists with library management using modules, crates and a package manager

 Translation ratio: